parrth20/QrifyMe/README.md

 cd ../frontend
 npm run dev
 The frontend should now be accessible at http://127.0.0.1:5173/ (or the port specified by Vite).
 Configuration
 Environment Variables

-Create .env files in both the Django and Express directories as needed.
-For Django, configure settings like the secret key, allowed hosts, etc.
+Django: Create a .env file in the Django directory to configure settings such as the secret key, allowed hosts, etc.
-For Express, configure your MongoDB connection string, JWT secret, and other environment-specific variables.
+Express: Create a .env file in the Express directory to set your MongoDB connection string, JWT secret, and other environment-specific variables.
 CORS and API Endpoints
 Ensure that CORS is properly configured on both backends so the frontend can communicate with them.
 Update API endpoints in your frontend code to point to the correct URLs for the Django and Express servers.
 Contributing